 - Basic: 20% to Borrower / 80% to Lender

-Can I pay off my mortgage early?
+Can BMR really pay off my mortgage early?

-Yes.
-You can pay off your mortgage in USD at any time with no prepayment penalties.
-If Bitcoin maintains its historical growth (~30% 8-year CAGR), your BMR escrow could exceed your remaining balance in just 8 years.
-At that point, the escrow is liquidated, the lender is paid, and you own your home free and clear.
+If Bitcoin maintains its historical ~30% 8-year CAGR, your BMR escrow value could exceed your remaining principal balance by year 8.
+At that point, the escrow is liquidated, you own your home free and clear, and the lender receives principal plus their BMR share.

 What happens if Bitcoin's price drops significantly?